 In short: OLED truly is the next big thing in home entertainment and it's finally at a price where the average consumer can buy one their own.
 It offers better image quality (think blacker blacks and brighter whites), reduced power consumption and fast response times over traditional LED TVs.

 So why doesn't everyone own one?
-Because it's prohibitively expensive and for a very long time only two companies, LG, and Panasonic currently uses the technology in their television panels.
+Because it's prohibitively expensive and for a very long time only two companies, LG and Panasonic, currently used the technology in their television panels.

 What's the difference between OLED TV and LCD/LED?